Skip to content Skip to main navigation Report an accessibility issue

 To request an educational program, please email studentconduct@utk.edu.

-A.I.S is a Canvas course designed to help students understand the consequences of academic misconduct, learn from their own experiences, and find resources to avoid academic misconduct in the future.
-This course uses an educational approach to teach students about citing sources, time management, and other academic topics for their academic success.
+A.I.S is a Canvas Catalog course designed to help students understand the consequences of academic misconduct, learn from their own experiences, and find resources to avoid academic misconduct in the future.
+This course uses an educational approach to teach students about citing sources, time management, and other academic topics for their academic success.Image of a stack of textbooks with a graduation cap on top.
+Academic Integrity Seminar; Upholding the Volunteer commitment to honor and integrity.

-The Alcohol Education Program (AEP) is a prevention and intervention Canvas course facilitated by the Center for Health Education and Wellness.
+The Alcohol Education Program (AEP) is a prevention and intervention Canvas Catalog course created by the Center for Health Education and Wellness.
 AEP is generally required for students who have violated the Code of Conduct for an alcohol incident.
-The Canvas course provides an educational foundation for students regarding alcohol use, reviewing topics such as the alcohol expectancy theory and polysubstance use.
-The purpose is to engage our students in a discussion about alcohol use, encourage a harm reduction model, provide safety information, and provide resources.
+The course provides an educational foundation for students regarding alcohol use, including knowing limits and making good decisions.
+The purpose is to engage our students in a discussion about alcohol use, encourage a harm reduction model, provide safety information, and provide resources.Image of standard drink sizes of a bottle, can, wine glass, and a shot glass above the words Alcohol Education Program.

 Brief Alcohol Screening and Intervention for College Students (BASICS) is a brief intervention program for students who have violated the alcohol policy at the University of Tennessee and meet criteria for being at higher risk.
 The Center for Health Education and Wellness staff conducts BASICS in two one-on-one meetings with students.
 Motivational Interviewing techniques are the foundation for BASICS to meet students where they are to elicit change.
 The purpose of these meetings is to assess current pattern of use, engage students in a dialogue about their use, and provide resources.